fawnium/autolang/README.md

     - **WARNING:** Please note that the number of words checked grows exponentially with the length given, and the size of the underlying alphabet.
 Caution is advised when calling this method with a large integer or an alphabet with more than a handful of letters, as it may take several minutes or hours to terminate.

 - `.transition_table()`
-    - Prints the transition table of the given automaton to the terminal.
+    - Returns a string representing the transition table of the given automaton.
-    - **NOTE:** This feature may change in future versions, i.e. by returning a string instead of printing directly.
+    - Use `output=True` as an argument to print directly to the terminal.

+- `.transition_diagram()`
+    - Creates a matplotlib plot of the given automaton's transition diagram.
+    - Use `mode='save'` as an argument to save an image instead of plotting inline.

 For guidance on creating specific automata, see [Usage](#usage) below, and the `examples/` folder inside the repository.